Understanding some of the similarities and differences in the delivery of courses can help you decide which options will work best for you.

 - Online courses often use the same books as the traditional classroom.
 The difference is that you may never see the instructor or your fellow students.
-All assignments and instruction may be presented online.
+All assignments and instructions may be presented online.

 - Online courses usually require students to complete 1 1/2 times the amount of homework as the traditional classroom.